AdobeDocs/experience-manager-learn.en/help/cloud-service/security/traffic-filter-rules/examples-and-analysis.md

 ![ELK Tool Dashboard DoS Top 100 Requests](./assets/elk-tool-dashboard-dos-top-100.png)

+For more information on how to prevent DoS and DDoS attacks, review the [Blocking DoS and DDoS attacks using traffic filter rules](../dos/blocking-dos-attack-using-traffic-filter-rules.md) tutorial.

 ### WAF rules

 The traffic filter rule examples so far can be configured by all Sites and Forms customers.